 While there are many reading children apps, Rivet, stands out from the rest.
 It uses the exciting combination of AI and speech recognition to guide kids and nurture their reading skills.
 They can read out loud where the app analyzes their voice and help them to correct their pronunciation of different words.
 With options like “Follow Along”, children can tap on words to generate its pronunciation and even use the app to determine ranking of their reading prowess.

-If you want to implement speech recognition software at your educational institution then you can send us a message.
+If you want to implement speech recognition software and AI at your educational institution then you can send us a message.
 We will guide you to improve the accessibility of education at your end.